NaveenakrishnanS/Double_Encryption/README.md

 #Advantages of using a Caesar cipher include:

-One of the easiest methods to use in cryptography and can provide minimum security to the information Use of only a short key in the entire process
+                                 1.One of the easiest methods to use in cryptography and can provide minimum security to the information
-One of the best methods to use if the system cannot use any complicated coding techniques Requires few computing resources
+                                 2.Use of only a short key in the entire process 3.One of the best methods to use if the system cannot use any complicated coding techniques 4.Requires few computing resources